 - A project consortium or cooperation agreement (PCA) must be signed between the project partners as soon as possible after the project starts.
 PCA templates are available for use if required.

-The EUROGIA is explicitly supported by 10 EUREKA countries (Austria, Canada, Croatia, Czech Republic, Estonia, Hungary, Israel, Poland, Portugal, Spain, South Africa, Turkey).
+The EUROGIA is explicitly supported by 14 EUREKA countries (Austria, Croatia, Czech Republic, Estonia, Hungary, Israel, Luxembourg, Poland, Portugal, Spain, South Africa, South Korea, Switzerland and Turkey).
 In addition, participants from other EUREKA and non-EUREKA countries can participate in applications but will have to take care about the financing of the project themselves.
 In all cases, it is the responsibility of the submitting project team to contact the Public Authority representatives of the countries that they wish to involve, to ensure that the option of funding is available.
 Contact details of the supporting countries and other EUREKA contacts can be found on the Eurogia website and on the Call18 website.

 EUREKA Funding is based on National funding policies and arrangements and, as such, is subject to National terms and conditions.
 On request, it is required that each project participant will submit a national funding application in line with National funding processes.

 The EUROGIA Calls use a two-step submission process.
 The first step is the submission of a PO (project Outline).
 In case of positive evaluation of the PO, the applicant will be invited to present an FPP (Full project Proposal) in the next Call.

 A Project Outline PO (po_template-eurogia2030) or a Full Project Proposal FPP (fpp-template-eurogia2030) should be submitted by 17:00 CET of the Call deadline day.
 Proposals must be submitted via the Submission Portal

 National applications will be required.
 Please check the national rules for those deadlines.